 In general, the curriculum reflects the subject areas that are relevant for an MBA programme.
+The electives for an MPA programme could be better tied to the complex political-administrative context in which managers function.
 That being said, however, the curriculum is relatively traditional and should-according to the panel-include more modern approaches.
 The discussions with teaching staff and students reinforce this assessment.
-More in particular, the panel strongly advices the programme to make the course on "Business Information systems" mandatory rather than elective or integrate information management in the present courses.
+More in particular, the panel strongly advises the MBA-programme to make the course on "Business Information systems" mandatory rather than elective or integrate information management in the present courses.
 Similarly, the programme could consider a course in international management or integrate international management into the present courses.
 The panel also strongly advices the programme to integrate the course on "Organisation of the Republic of Cyprus" in other courses, or to make this course elective rather than mandatory.

 The panel recommends the programme to include in its course curriculum also more recent research scholarly articles in addition to the text books.